Remco28/fencer-strength-extension/README.md

 3. Enable **Developer mode** using the toggle in the top-right corner.
 4. Click **Load unpacked** and select the folder where you saved the extension.
 5. The Fencer Strength Lookup icon will appear in your browser toolbar.

-#### Firefox

-1. Download or clone this repository to your computer.
-2. Open Firefox and navigate to `about:debugging`.
-3. Click **This Firefox** in the sidebar.
-4. Click **Load Temporary Add-on...** and select the `manifest.json` file from the extension's folder.
-5. The extension will be active until you restart Firefox.

 ## Privacy